tsafs/daily-sync/README.md

     -v /path/to/your/data:/data:ro \
     ...
     -e TIMEZONE="Europe/Berlin" \
-    ghcr.io/tsafs/webdav-daily-sync:latest
+    ghcr.io/tsafs/daily-sync:latest
 ```

 Setting the `TIMEZONE` variable to a UTC-based value (e.g., `UTC`) ensures that the container operates without being affected by daylight saving time (DST) changes, providing consistent scheduling behavior.

 ## Contribution Guidelines

-I welcome contributions to the WebDAV Daily Sync project!
+I welcome contributions to the Daily Sync project!
 To contribute, please follow these steps:

 1. **Fork the Repository**: Create a fork of this repository on GitHub.
 2. **Create a Branch**: Create a new branch for your feature or bug fix.
 Use a descriptive name for the branch (e.g., `feature/add-logging` or `bugfix/fix-sync-issue`).